 - Vehicle defect – Poor maintenance may be one cause of a utility truck accident.
 However, a utility truck that crashes due to a defective part or tire could mean that a designer or manufacturer should be held responsible for the accident.

-Liability for Utility Truck Accidents
+Liability for Utility Truck Accidents in Huntsville

 Determining liability in a utility truck accident is not always straightforward.
 Responsibility for the wreck could fall upon more than one party.
 That could mean dealing with several insurance companies to obtain the compensation that you deserve.